Configuration

 Header authentication resource method for web resources.

-Prior to validating access permissions for the resource, this resource method will be called, allowing an auth service to set a token using information such as the request headers.
+Prior to accessing the resource, this resource method will be called, allowing a service to set a token using information such as the request headers.

 Missing value or null will disable header authentication.